bijection/sistine/README.md

 ## Running

-__/usr/bin/python sistine.py__  # this uses the "system" Python provided by Apple which already includes the [Quartz module](https://pypi.org/project/pyobjc-framework-Quartz)
+__/usr/bin/python sistine.py__  # this uses the "system" Python provided by Apple which already includes [Quartz module](https://pypi.org/project/pyobjc-framework-Quartz)

 If you want to use a brew-installed Python then you may need to:
 * __pip2 install pyobjc-framework-Quartz__  # required only once